pdparchitect/llm-hacking-database/README.md

 ## Defence

 **Fine-tunning** - a large portion of these exploits can be fixed with more fine-tunning.
 The problem is that this is harder and expensive for larger models.
+**Prompt-leak detection** - you can check if the prompt is leaked by doing simple string lookup.
+This is slightly trickier when the model is streaming but it is not impossible.

 ## How To Contribute